Venyx Injury Law Logo Colorado personal injury firm lower fee

 These corridors and intersections appear consistently in Colorado Springs crash data and have been identified in city engineering studies.
 If you were hurt near any of these locations, that documented history is relevant to your case.

 Academy Boulevard is the most crash-dense corridor in Colorado Springs.
-The intersection at Academy and Galley has seen frequent fatal and pedestrian-involved crashes and has been flagged by city engineers.
+The intersection at Academy and Galley has seen frequent fatal and pedestrian-involved crashes.
 Platte and Academy recorded 33 crashes including a fatality.
-Airport and Academy, and Austin Bluffs and Academy, both have red light cameras — a direct response to their documented crash history.
-For riders, Academy is a constant left-turn and failure-to-yield hazard along its entire length.
+Airport and Academy, and Austin Bluffs and Academy, both have red light cameras.
+A direct response to their documented crash history.

 Powers Boulevard runs the length of northeast Colorado Springs and is notorious for speed-related crashes.
 City engineers ranked Briargate Parkway and Powers as the single most dangerous intersection in Colorado Springs using a weighted severity score.
 Powers and Stetson Hills averaged nearly one crash per week.
-The corridor's highway-speed design combined with constant cross-street traffic creates conditions that are particularly deadly for riders who have no margin for error when a driver misjudges their speed.
+The corridor's highway-speed design combined with constant cross-street traffic creates conditions that are particularly deadly for riders.

-The one-mile stretch of Nevada Avenue through the Old North End neighborhood has seen 10 deaths since 2002, including five in the past five years alone — a rate that prompted a neighborhood safety campaign.
+The one-mile stretch of Nevada Avenue through the Old North End neighborhood has seen 10 deaths since 2002, including five in the past five years alone, a rate that prompted a neighborhood safety campaign.
 Nevada Avenue and Platte Avenue has been the subject of city intersection modifications specifically to address left-turn crash rates.
-I-25 and Nevada recorded 68 crashes in a single year, making it one of the most dangerous highway-adjacent intersections in the city.
+I-25 and Nevada recorded 68 crashes in a single year.

 I-25 Through Colorado Springs

 Two separate I-25 segments through Colorado Springs rank among the six most dangerous road stretches in the entire state of Colorado.
 I-25 at Cimarron, Bijou, Garden of the Gods, and Nevada all recorded 40+ crashes in a single year including multiple fatalities.
-The highway carries heavy military and commercial traffic and sees dramatic speed differentials as drivers transition from highway to surface streets — exactly the gap in attention that gets riders killed.
+The highway carries heavy military and commercial traffic and sees dramatic speed differentials.

 Platte Avenue and Chelton Road

 Platte and Chelton appears on motorcycle crash hotspot lists and has seen documented motorcycle-involved crashes including a closure of westbound Platte in January 2023 following a serious motorcycle crash near this intersection.
-The Platte corridor through this part of the city sees dense traffic during most hours of the day, with frequent turning conflicts and commercial access points that create constant hazards for riders.
+Dense traffic during most hours of the day, with frequent turning conflicts and commercial access points that create constant hazards for riders.

 Austin Bluffs Parkway and South Academy Boulevard

-Both Austin Bluffs Parkway and South Academy Boulevard are part of Colorado Springs' identified "high risk network" — the 5% of roadway that accounts for 53% of severe crashes.
+Both Austin Bluffs Parkway and South Academy Boulevard are part of Colorado Springs' identified "high risk network", the 5% of roadway that accounts for 53% of severe crashes.
 These corridors carry high volumes of traffic at arterial speeds and have been specifically flagged in the city's 2026 Safety Action Plan as priority corridors for infrastructure improvements.
-Riders on these roads face the full range of crash hazards that define Colorado Springs' dangerous road environment.

 Personal Injury Cases We Handle in Colorado Springs